lbandlish/ACA-project/README.md

 # ACA-project
-This repository contains the files for the project Linux From Scratch(LFS) supervised by Pallav Agarwal
+This repository contains the files for the project Linux From Scratch(LFS) supervised by Pallav Agarwal.